inmanta/inmanta-core/docs/reference/projectyml.rst

 A full compile should be run after upgrading, in order to export the project pip config to the server, so that it is available for agents.

+# TODO add to the list of breaking changes + deprecations
+  deprecation-note:
+    - Allowing the installation of pre-release versions for v2 modules through the :class:`~inmanta.module.InstallMode` is no longer supported.
+Use the project.yml ``pip.pre`` section instead.

+  breaking change:
+    - The agent will follow the pip configuration defined in the :ref:`project_yml`.

 Module metadata files
 #####################